Post 15 - A Pivotal Shift in My Faith Journey

 A Pivotal Shift in My Faith Journey

-I’ve debated whether or not to share this part of my journey as it happened so many years ago—32 years to be exact.
+I’ve debated whether or not to share this part of my journey as it happened so many years ago—32 to be exact.
 The book I’m referencing in this blog discusses the Toronto Blessing, a movement that had a profound impact on my little church, Bethel, later known as Credit Valley Community Church in Mississauga, Ontario.
-It was during this time that I experienced my first major deconstruction; birthed from deep pain.
-But first, let me back up my story . . .
+It was during this time that I experienced my first major deep pain from a church.
+But first, let me backup my story . . .

-In the '80s, I worked for the head office of The Free Methodist Church in Canada (FMCC).
+In the '80s, I worked as an administrative assistant for the head office of The Free Methodist Church in Canada (FMCC).
 I loved that job!
-I served as an administrative assistant to both the Executive Director (Claude Horton; Paul Johnston), and the Bishop at the time (Donald N. Bastian).
+I assisted both the Executive Directors (Claude Horton; Paul Johnston), and the Bishop at the time (Donald N. Bastian).
 I was fully invested in my faith and work; honoured to work for a Christian organization.
 That is where I was trained on my first personal computer.
 They'd just come out and all secretaries were learning how to use them.

 The Free Methodist Church in Canada